|Nutrition Facts (per serving)|

 When you're ready to cook the duck, heat the oven to 325 F.

-Pat the duck legs with paper towels to remove any excess moisture.
+Pat the duck legs dry with paper towels.
 Do not rinse.
-Place the duck legs, skin side down, in a large, heavy oven-safe skillet over medium heat.
+Place the duck legs, skin-side down, in a large, heavy oven-safe skillet over medium heat.
 Cook them for about 8 to 10 minutes on each side, until browned and you have plenty of rendered fat.
 In a 10- or 12-inch iron skillet, you should have about 1/4 inch of fat.
 Add more duck fat if you need it.

 If the skillet is not oven safe or isn't large enough to fit the legs, move the legs and fat to a baking pan just large enough to fit.
 Cover the skillet or baking pan tightly with foil.
 Bake for 2 hours.

-Remove the foil and continue baking, with the legs still skin and fat side up, for 1/2 hour.
-Pour off all but 1 tablespoon of the fat and continue baking, skin side up, for another 30 minutes.
+Remove the foil and continue baking, with the legs still skin- and fat-side up, for 30 minutes.
+Pour off all but 1 tablespoon of the fat and continue baking, skin-side up, for another 30 minutes.
+Serve.